 Rebekah practices in federal and state courts as well as in the commercial arbitration context.
 She has represented pharmaceutical and laboratory companies in qui tam whistleblower False Claims Act actions relating to claims of off-label marketing and improper pricing.
-In addition, she has represented defendant-companies in consumer class action cases, shareholder derivative lawsuits, and clients in FINRA arbitrations involving structured products.
+In addition, she has represented defendant-companies in consumer class action cases, shareholder derivative lawsuits, and clients in Financial Industry Regulatory Authority (FINRA) arbitrations involving structured products.
 She also has experience advising financial institutions on compliance and regulatory matters.

 Rebekah is committed to providing pro bono legal representation for those with limited means of access to legal services.
-She has worked with organizations including Kids in Need of Defense, Her Justice, and the Legal Aid Society to represent victims of abuse, asylum seekers in removal proceedings in federal court and women detained at the border in Laredo, Texas, left-behind parents in international child abduction cases, and female-prisoner victims of sexual assault and assisted nonprofit companies to achieve tax-exempt status.
+She has worked with organizations, including Kids in Need of Defense, Her Justice, and the Legal Aid Society, to represent victims of abuse; asylum seekers in removal proceedings in federal court and women detained at the border in Laredo, Texas; left-behind parents in international child abduction cases; and female-prisoner victims of sexual assault .
+She has also assisted nonprofit companies to achieve tax-exempt status.

 - Pace University (J.D. summa cum laude 2011; Valedictorian; Merit Scholarship; Senior Member, Pace Law Review; PLS Arbitration Team; B.A. in Communications/Journalism summa cum laude 2008; Pforzheimer Honors College: rank 1/150 in major)

 - Legal Aid Society 2016 Pro Bono Publico Award